planetabhi/figma-variables/README.md

-# Structuring Variables in Figma
+# Structuring Figma Variables by Purpose
 Building a scalable UI library in Figma starts with organizing variables thoughtfully.
 Without structure, managing colors, text, spacing, and themes becomes chaotic as projects grow.
 This guide walks through a clear, codebase-aligned approach to structure variables by purpose — from foundational values to reusable design tokens and dynamic content.
 You'll learn how to reduce redundancy, streamline updates, and ensure consistency across components and platforms.
 Let's simplify the complexity.

 ### About Variables